sawankumarbundelkhandi/edge_detection/README.md

 <string>Can I use the camera please?</string>
 ```

+Add to your need localizations to your app through XCode for localize actions buttons from WeScan (https://github.com/WeTransfer/WeScan/tree/master/WeScan/Resources/Localisation)

 ### Android

 The plugin code is written in kotlin 1.5.31 so the same has to be set to the android project of yours for compilation.